arkwright/vim-whiteboard/README.md

 interpreter. `[interpreter]` can be either the interpreter's nickname, or its file extension (e.g. `js`).

-The following interpreters are supported out-of-the-box, assuming you have the appropriate {command} installed on your system:
+The following interpreters are supported out of the box, assuming you have the appropriate {command} installed on your system:

 * JavaScript {node} via `javascript` or `js`.